Overtime guidelines

 Travel rules for non-exempt employees

 Generally, non-exempt employees are not considered at work until they reach the normal work site.
-Normal commuting time is not counted as hours worked unless a work activity occurs during the course of the commute, such as picking up work materials or equipment or dropping off work mail at the post office, etc.
+Routine commuting time is not counted as hours worked unless a work activity occurs during the course of the commute, such as picking up work materials or equipment or dropping off work-related mail at the post office, etc.

 Time spent traveling is counted as compensable hours worked as follows:

-- When an employee is required to perform work while traveling (reading, studying or preparing a presentation or report, answering email, etc.), regardless of when the travel time takes place, it is counted as hours worked.
+• When an employee is required to perform work while traveling (reading, preparing a presentation or report, answering email, etc.), regardless of when the travel time takes place, it is counted as hours worked.

 If a non-exempt employee’s entire workweek is spent outside the United States jurisdiction, that workweek is not covered under FLSA.
-Otherwise, FLSA guidelines for this process are very complicated and departments should consult with their HR Consultant in such cases.
+FLSA guidelines for this process are very complicated and departments should consult with their HR Professional in such cases.

 Recordkeeping requirements